How to Safely Clip Your Bird’s Wings at Home

 Now, before you attempt to clip your bird’s wings, it’s crucial to handle your bird calmly.
 Birds can sense your stress and anxiety, which may make them anxious as well.
 Spend some time interacting with your bird, allowing it to get comfortable with you.
 This can be through gentle petting, talking softly, or letting it sit on your hand.
 The more relaxed your bird is, the easier the clipping process will be.

-See also The Role of Diet in Bird Behavior
+See also The Role of UV Light in Bird Health - What You Need to Know

 In addition to creating a calm environment, consider choosing a safe space for the clipping session.
 This should be a quiet area with minimal distractions.
 Ensure you have someone to help you if needed, as an extra pair of hands can help hold your bird securely without causing distress during the procedure.